Schifferers/minecraft/README.md

-# minecraft-docker
+# minecraft

-Docker setups for Minecraft
+Setups for running Minecraft in Docker and Kubernetes